Riband/hunoc/README.md

 hunoc is based on [Huno](https://github.com/letiantian/huno/).

-this Customed Huno is mainly used for my blog.**Other people are NOT advised to use this theme</b>,if you want to use a nice hexo theme,see: [Huno](https://github.com/letiantian/huno/).
+this Customed Huno is mainly used for my blog.**Other people are NOT advised to use this theme**,if you want to use a nice hexo theme,see: [Huno](https://github.com/letiantian/huno/).
 License: [Mozilla Public License Version 2.0](https://www.mozilla.org/en-US/MPL/2.0/)

 ## About Huno